 Nut Day

-While nuts are perfect as a snack, they also pair beautifully with a whole host of other foods.
-In fact, nuts make every day dishes, both savoury and sweet, even better.
+- Tasty and versatile – Nuts are good as a snack, but they’re also a useful ingredient in cooking, making every day dishes, both savoury and sweet, even better.

 Shareable Nut Day graphics:

-- At least $980 million could be saved in health care expenditure each year, if every Australian were to eat a 30g handful of nuts daily (5).
+Did you know?
+At least $980 million could be saved in health care expenditure each year, if every Australian were to eat a 30g handful of nuts daily (4).

 References